guillermo-carrasco/PyConSweden2015/README.md

 ## Brainstorming

-**What do I want to talk about?**
+**What do we want to talk about?**

-* Brief introduction of Genomics (really short, just to explain where the data comes from, how is it generated, and why is it useful)
+* Brief introduction of genomics (really short, just to explain where the data comes from, how is it generated, and why is it useful)

 * [Why python?](http://www.nature.com/news/programming-pick-up-python-1.16833)